christopher-wolff-zz/reddit-analysis/proposal/proposal.md

 num_slight <- filter(accidents, `Casualty Severity` == "Slight") %>% nrow()
 ```

 We can see that only 23 accidents turned out fatal, whereas 313 were serious and 2197 were only slight.
-Since `Age of Casualty` is one of our predictor variables, let's visualize how this variable is distributed using a violin plot.
+We believe that `Age of Casualty` will be an important predictor variable because younger drivers are known to be more reckless, let's visualize how the ages are distributed using a violin plot.

 ``` r
 ggplot(accidents, aes(y = `Age of Casualty`, x = `Sex of Casualty`)) +